ibm-ecosystem-engineering/envizi-workshop-2024/160-contacts-logins/readme.md

 - Each module will specify what work roles may be required to perform specific functions within that module.
 - A contact can have multiple work roles

+Here are the roles available.

-Data Assurance - used in Data Receipt reporting.
+1. Data Assurance - used in Data Receipt reporting.

-Data Manager - used in Data Receipt reporting.
+2. Data Manager - used in Data Receipt reporting.

-Issue Manager - used in Issue Management.
+3. Issue Manager - used in Issue Management.

-PowerReport Edit - used in PowerReports.
+4. PowerReport Edit - used in PowerReports.

-Survey Administrator - used in Value Chain Survey.
+5. Survey Administrator - used in Value Chain Survey.

 ## Next Steps